Rishabhdavekhimel/gittutorial/README.md

 Navigate to API keys and webhooks settings.
 Copy the STRIPE_API_SECRET_KEY and STRIPE_WEBHOOK_SECRET.

-5. Install Dependencies
+5. Install Dependencies:---
 Install project dependencies using either of the following commands: bash
 Copy code
 npm install --legacy-peer-deps

-5. Seed the Database
+5. Seed the Database:---
 Run the seed script to populate the database: bash
 Copy code
 npm run db:push && npm run db:prod
 This script runs a TypeScript file (scripts/prod.ts) and seeds the database with the required challenges data.

-6. Verify Database Data
+6. Verify Database Data:---
 Check your database to confirm the challenges data has been successfully seeded.

-7. Start the Application
+7. Start the Application:---
 Run the application using one of the following commands: bash
 Copy code